RELmon25/Class-projects/README.md

 *Finished in May 2022*

 I made it as my OOP class final proyect.
 I programmed it in javaFX, so in order to run its required to add some javaFX modules as options.
-More info here: https://openjfx.io/openjfx-docs/
+More info [here](https://openjfx.io/openjfx-docs/).